lgpperry/lgpperry.github.io/index.md

 > "The best thing about being a statistician is that you get to play in everyone's backyard." - John Tukey

 I ended up in statistics because I love solving puzzles and learning about everything (and talking to everyone).
-When I'm not working, I'm an enthusiastic TTRPG'er and I enjoy playing music.
+When I'm not working, I'm an enthusiastic <a href="https://2e.aonprd.com/">TTRPG'er</a> and I enjoy playing music.
 My partner is also a teacher and we spend our breaks traveling.
 I also love animals and we have a <a href="https://lgpperry.github.io/Meet-the-Rescues/">little menagerie of rescues</a>.

 <iframe src="https://www.google.com/maps/d/embed?mid=1YRZ24pWx3K3KYFq9kcG_b70r-9-GMVw&hl=en&ehbc=2E312F" width="640" height="480"></iframe>